-- In the URL field, enter an URL to the root folder of a Subversion project.
+- URL to the root folder of a Subversion project

-- Specify credentials to log in to a Subversion repository that contains the required Subversion project.
+- credentials to log in a Subversion repository that contains the required Subversion project

-- Select the way to identify a Subversion project layout (the trunk, branches, tags, and shelves).
-See the Identifying Subversion project layout section for the detailed information.
+- select the way to identify a Subversion project layout (the trunk, branches, tags, and shelves).
+For the detail information, see the Identifying the Identifying Subversion project layout section.

-- In the Email Domain filed, specify the email domain for the automatic Git author generation.
+- specify the email domain for the automatic Git author generation

 - To start the initial configuration of the project, click Continue.